aydintd/percona_mysql/README.md

 Role Name
 =========

 An ansible role for Percona MySQL which you can install and manage the server and the database itself.
-Which runs on Debian only for now.
-RedHat and Ubuntu will going to be ported in time.
+Which runs on Debian and Ubuntu
+RHEL installations will be imported asap.

 Requirements
 ------------